roopa1099/tech-style/README.md

 # tech-style
-Primarily focus on coding milestone
+Primarily focus on coding milestones in java